-The Filter Highlighter uses the same built-in and custom filters as the regular filter, and you may define, apply, edit and delete filters from the Highlight sub-menu in exactly the same ways as described above for the regular filter.
-As the filters used are the same, changes to custom filters applied from the Highlight sub-menu apply to the Filter sub-menu, and vice versa.
+The Filter Highlighter uses the same built-in and custom filters as the regular filter and the Select command on the Home tab, and you may define, apply, edit and delete filters from the Highlight sub-menu in exactly the same ways as described above for the regular filter.
+As the filters used are the same, changes to custom filters applied from the Highlight sub-menu or the Select sub-menu on the Home tab apply to the Filter sub-menu, and vice versa.